 I continued to move upward.
 That’s right.
-Her sister Meri Diana told me how Mama went to the Asterian brain booster in the Capitolium Capital of Adelphy.
-The accidental overdose gave her the power no other Vercundi has … nor any Asterian for that matter … the power to move things with her mind.
+Her sister Meri Diana told me how Mama went to the Albacronian brain booster in the their capital of Adelphy.
+The accidental overdose gave her the power no other Vercundi has … nor any Albacronian for that matter … the power to move things with her mind.
 Go, Mama!
 Go!

 When I reached the level flooring, I scrambled to my feet, took a step, stopped, and spun around.
 “Mama!
 What about you?”

 “Just go!
 Run to the elevators.
 Gemma is there with Meri Diana and Deneb.”

 One of her hands slipped and she dangled by the other.